HOW MUCH DOES IT COST?

 We make decisions by consensus.
 This means all of us must come to agreement before something is decided.
 It doesn’t mean that what’s decided is exactly what each of us would choose independently.
 Consensus means all of us get the chance to share our perspectives so the group can come to a decision that works best for everyone.
 Any one of us can block a decision if we feel we haven’t been understood or if we are fundamentally opposed.
 Or we can decide to support a decision we don't fully agree with if we feel we have been heard and the others simply believe the proposal being considered is the best way to go.

-The Common Fire Foundation has the final say on matters related long-term viability and mission of the co-op.
+The Common Fire Foundation has the final say on matters related long-term viability and purpose of the co-op.
 That means it has the final say on matters related to overall finances, legal issues, the integrity of the building and the land, and anything that might funadamentally shift the purpose of the co-op.
+It also means that a representative of the Board is involved in all decisions about new applicants and plays an active role any time a major issue arises.

-Children are welcome.
-Parents must consider whether one room is adequate or whether they will need 2 or more.
+Children are most welcome.
+Parents must consider whether one room is adequate or whether they will need an additional room.

-The co-op is pretty handicap-friendly.
-Please contact us for specifics as they may related to you.
+The co-op is fairly handicap-friendly.
+Please contact us for specifics as they may relate to you.

 It's up to each person to decide how social they want to be.
-The two common areas provide lots of space and one of them is almost always available if someone wanted a quiet work/study space.
+The two common areas provide lots of space and one of them is almost always available if someone wants a quiet work/study space.
 And we always have the privacy of our own rooms.
 Each room also has it’s own private door to the outdoors.
-Quiet hours are up to the residents, but currently we ask that everone be quiet from 11pm to 8am.
+Quiet hours are up to the residents, but currently they are from 10pm to 8am.

 The building is extremely environmentally responsible.
 In fact, it’s getting a lot of media attention because it’s beind certified as the “Greenest Building in the Eastern US.”
 It is very efficient with water and energy, and uses safe, nontoxic and sustainable materials.

-No. We welcome people of all faiths or no faith.
+Nope.
+We welcome people of all faiths and people who are not religious.

 How, and where, did you seek out funding for the co-op?